Tunic Item Number: 1128/7 from the MOA: University of British Columbia

 History Of Use

 Woolen tunics are worn in the summer, fur in the winter.
 Women's tunics and men's tunics differ little in design.
-Women's tunics are longer and sometimes collarless, while men's usually have a stand-up collar.
-Men's tunics are worn belted below the waist, with trousers or leggings.
+Photographs show that women's tunics are worn like a short dress, ending above the knee, belted at the waist, with heavy stockings or close-fitting trousers and fur shoes.
+Women's tunics are usually longer and sometimes collarless than men's, and usually have a stand-up collar.
 The bold colours of the costume make a person visible against snow at long distances.